aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide/_index.md

 # Released Upgrade Notes

 ## Upgrading to v0.19.0+
-* v0.19.0 combines the karpenter webhook and controller containers into a single binary, which requires changes to the helm chart.
+* The karpenter webhook and controller containers are combined into a single binary, which requires changes to the helm chart.
 If your Karpenter installation (helm or otherwise) currently customizes the karpenter webhook, your deployment tooling may require minor changes.
+* Instance category defaults are now explicitly persisted in the Provisioner, rather than handled implicitly in memory.
+By default, Provisioners will limit instance category to c,m,r.
+If any instance type constraints are applied, it will override this default.
+If you have created Provisioners in the past with unconstrained instance type, family, or category, Karpenter will now more flexibly use instance types than before.
+If you would like to apply these constraints, they must be included in the Provisioner CRD.

 ## Upgrading to v0.18.0+
 * v0.18.0 removes the `karpenter_consolidation_nodes_created` and `karpenter_consolidation_nodes_terminated` prometheus metrics in favor of the more generic `karpenter_nodes_created` and `karpenter_nodes_terminated` metrics.
 You can still see nodes created and terminated by consolidation by checking the `reason` label on the metrics.
 Check out all the metrics published by Karpenter [here](../tasks/metrics/).